JDBDT/jdbdt/src/site/markdown/DataSources.md

 ## Queries

+Queries are represented by `Query`, a subclass of `DataSource`.
-Queries can be created from raw SQL statements or using `QueryBuilder` objects.
+A `Query` object can be created from a raw SQL statements or using a `QueryBuilder`.

-### Definition from SQL code
+### Definition from raw SQL

-The `query` facade method may be used to define a data source from a plain SQL query.
+The `query` facade method may be used to define a query using raw SQL.

     import static org.jdbdt.JDBDT.*;
     import org.jdbdt.DB;
-    import org.jdbdt.DataSource;
+    import org.jdbdt.Query;
     ...
     DB db = ...;
     int idArgument = ...;
-    DataSource q = query(db, "SELECT LOGIN,NAME FROM USER WHERE ID > ?", idArgument);
+    Query q = query(db, "SELECT LOGIN,NAME FROM USER WHERE ID > ?", idArgument);

 ### Definition using `QueryBuilder`

 `QueryBuilder` objects can be used to define queries programmatically.
-The `select` facade method creates a query builder that can be parameterized by a chained sequence of calls that ends with a call to `QueryBuilder.build`.
+The `select` facade method creates a query builder that can be parameterized using a chained sequence of calls.
+A final call to `QueryBuilder.build` in such a sequence creates a `Query` object.

     import static org.jdbdt.JDBDT.*;
     import org.jdbdt.DB;